RadioShuttle/MQTTPushClient_Android/README.md

 ## Supported Android devices
 We already support pretty old Android versions, so almost any device can be used with this MQTT push client application, but the latest Android versions will probably work fine as well.
-* Minimum version: Android 4.1
+* Minimum version: Android 4.4
-* Current target version: Android 12
+* Current target version: Android 14

 ## License and contributions
 The software is provided under the [Apache 2.0 license](/docs/readme/LICENSE-apache-2.0.txt).
 Contributions to this project are accepted under the same license.

 ## Development prerequisites
-* Android Studio Bumblebee | 2021.1.1 Patch 3
+* Android Studio Giraffe | 2022.3.1 Patch 1
 * Java programming language skills
 * Android development experience